annaloisugbaka/alx-system_engineering-devops/0x00-shell_basics/README.md

-This folder contains a pwd directive
+This folder contains a pwd command
+This folder contains a list command